Wildfire Safety

 Below are helpful links and resources to assist in your personal preparedness.

-• Update your contact information with CPI.
-You can do this either through you CPI online account or by giving us a call at 800-872-9036.
+- Update your contact information with CPI.
+You can do this either through your SmartHub account or by giving us a call at 800-872-9036.

-• Familiarize yourself with the the three levels of evacuation orders (READY/SET/GO), and develop an plan in the event you need to evacuate.
+- Familiarize yourself with the the three levels of evacuation orders (READY/SET/GO), and develop a plan in the event you need to evacuate.

 Additional Preparedness Resources